WPI-ARC/hubo_ros_core/README.md

 In addition, it contains two "helper" packages that store descriptions, parameter configs, and serve to simplfy the inclusion of hubo-ach and hubo-motion headers.
 Since not everyone will want (or be able) to install hubo-ach and hubo-motion to their system, these packages provide an alternate means of finding the headers needed from these projects.

-1.  `hubo_components` - Stores paramter configs for both DRC-Hubo and HuboPlus, and includes a wrapper around `hubo-ach/include` and `hubo-motion-rt/include`.
+1.  `hubo_components` - Stores parameter configurations for both DRC-Hubo and HuboPlus, and includes a wrapper around `hubo-ach/include` and `hubo-motion-rt/include`.
 This is done by making `hubo_components/include/hubo_components` contain all files in `hubo-ach/include` and `hubo-motion-rt/include` via symlink.

 2.  `hubo_description` - Wrapper around Xacro and URDF model files for the HuboPlus robot and the dae meshes for the URDF model.